rixx/books.rixx.de/src/reviews/2018/uncanny-magazine-issue-15-march-april-2017.md

   rating: 4
 ---

 A multiverse scifi story!
-A convention of variations of the protagonist meet up – they discover divergence points, similarities, identities, and a body (of course, you *did* catch the Agatha Christie reference?).<br /><br />Thoroughly enjoyable, and rightfully among the Locust Recommended Reading 2017.<br /><br />You can find it online here: <a target="_blank" href="https://uncannymagazine.com/article/and-then-there-were-n-one/" rel="nofollow">https://uncannymagazine.com/article/a...</a>
+A convention of variations of the protagonist meet up – they discover divergence points, similarities, identities, and a body (of course, you *did* catch the Agatha Christie reference?).

+Thoroughly enjoyable, and rightfully among the Locust Recommended Reading 2017.

+You can find it online here: <a target="_blank" href="https://uncannymagazine.com/article/and-then-there-were-n-one/" rel="nofollow">https://uncannymagazine.com/article/a...</a>